“The only thing worse than being blind is having sight but no vision.”

 Then, the next key is to solidify a picture in your mind about what that retirement goal will look like.
 You can daydream about it.
 You can look up pictures on the Internet.
 You can take pictures.
 You can draw pictures.
 The key is to create something visual, ideally one that then gets cemented in your mind’s eye and one that Monkey Brain will hang up in his cage and look at every day for motivation.

 Once you’ve set that picture in your mind, revisit it each time you’re budgeting, deciding how much you want to save for retirement, and when you want to make a big purchase.
-Your goal is to create a memory palace of pictures of what that retirement looks like when you’re facing decisions in your life which could either reinforce that goal or cause you to go astray (note: to learn more about memory palaces, you can either read Joseph Campbell’s The Power of Myth or Tim Ferriss’s The Four Hour Chef).
+Your goal is to create a memory palace of pictures of what that retirement looks like when you’re facing decisions in your life which could either reinforce that goal or cause you to go astray (note: to learn more about memory palaces, you can either read Joseph Campbell’s The Power of Myth or Tim Ferriss’s The 4-Hour Chef (#aff)).